Elena' s AI Blog

 CPU and GPU History in Activity Monitor when Training on CPU device

-To sum up, we have installed Xcode, Homebrew, Miniforge, and finally, Tensorflow on a macOS M1 computer.
-To check that everything works well, we created a machine learning model and assessed its performance with the MNIST dataset.
+To sum up, we installed Xcode, Homebrew, Miniforge, and TensorFlow on a macOS M1 computer.
+To check that everything works, we created a Sequential neural network and benchmarked its performance on the MNIST dataset.
+TensorFlow on M1 is a GPU-accelerated machine learning setup that requires Apple’s arm64-native tensorflow-macos and tensorflow-metal packages rather than the generic pip build; for small models the CPU can still outpace the GPU because of memory-transfer overhead.

 Did you like this post?
 Please let me know if you have any comments or suggestions.